 Sorry iPhone people – I have simply never gotten into the iOS world, but may do so in the future ;>

 It is not so much that teenagers or “tweens” are so tech-savvy that they can all hack, black hat style, straight into school systems and networks.
-It’s more akin to walking around the building’s front locked door and discovering an unlocked door in the back.
+It’s more akin to walking around the building’s back area and discovering an unlocked door in plain sight.
 Why waste time breaking in or breaking down the front door when you can simply open the unlocked door in the back?
 Anyway, this article by “The Atlantic” demonstrates clearly that some teens will stop at nothing in order to communicate with each other during school.
 And to think … we used to throw paper balls containing messages when we were young.